 Sarah is the trainer of choice for agency and community-wide trauma service initiatives.
 She is also sought out by therapists and others for strategic support, consultation and guidance in:

 A Somatic Experiencing® Practitioner, SE™ session provider and SE™ training assistant, Sarah also brings in other approaches, including EMDR, parts work/ego state work using Structural Dissociation Theory, somatic touch work, and attachment rupture and repair work for developmental trauma.

 Sarah also draws from several other approaches, including psychodynamic therapy, mindfulness, life coaching, among others.

-Curious to learn more about how to integrate Somatic Experiencing®, attachment theory, trauma neuroscience and principles of trauma-informed care into equine-assisted therapy/learning and horsemanship?
+Curious to learn more about how to integrate Somatic Experiencing®, attachment theory, trauma neuroscience and principles of trauma-informed care into different equine-related scopes of practice?